 How to make Ukrainian sauerkraut step-by-step

-- Chop or shred cabbage in small and thin strips.
+- Chop or shred cabbage into small and thin strips.

 - Grate carrots with the available tool.

 - Combine cabbage with carrots and add salt.
-You need add the same amount that you would add when making cabbage salad.
-Taste it, you should feel salt, but it should not be over salted.
-It’s much easier to mix everything together with your hand, rather than with spoon.
-When doing so squeeze cabbage lightly (it will help cabbage to release more juice).
+You need to add the same amount that you would add when making cabbage salad.
+Taste it, you should feel salt, but it should not be over-salted.
+It’s much easier to mix everything together with your hand, rather than with a spoon.
+When doing so squeeze the cabbage lightly (it will help the cabbage to release more juice).